echasnovski/nvim/README.md

 ## Reddit

 This is a sort of "verification" for r/neovim.
-My main account u/echasnovski is currently suspended (due to what I firmly believe is a false positive automatic spam detection) without much hope of becoming fully active.
-The other account I'll use (until u/echasnovski is unsuspended at least) is u/e-c-h-a .
+My main account is u/echasnovski.
+It was previously suspended (due to what I firmly believe is a false positive automatic spam detection), but thanks to the community help it is now restored.
+There is also a backup u/e-c-h-a account, which was created out of desperation when all hope seemed lost.
+I don't plan to use it if the main account is fully working.